Reduce and Relocate Volume Groups on Oracle Linux

 sudo lsblk

-The output for the free lab environment should show the /dev/sda for the root file system, /dev/sdb for the demo volume group, and the available disks /dev/sdc and /dev/sdd.
+The output should show the /dev/sda for the root file system, /dev/sdb for the demo volume group, and the available disks /dev/sdc and /dev/sdd.

 ll /dev/oracleoci/oraclevd*